Great Green Wall (China): Criticisms and challenges

 Furthermore, planting blocks of fast-growing trees reduces the biodiversity of forested areas, creating areas unsuitable for plants and animals normally found in forests.
 "China plants more trees than the rest of the world combined", says John MacKinnon, the head of the EU-China Biodiversity Programme, "but the trouble is they tend to be monoculture plantations.
 They are not places where birds want to live."
 The lack of diversity also makes the trees more susceptible to disease, as in 2000, when one billion poplar trees in Ningxia were lost to a single disease, setting back 20 years of planting efforts.
 China's forest scientists argued that monoculture tree plantations are more effective at absorbing the greenhouse gas carbon dioxide than slow-growth forests, so while diversity may be lower, the trees purportedly help to offset China's carbon emissions.
+A study in January 2023 that analyzed the establishment rates of forest and shrubland over the first 40 years of the project, found that only 1/5 of the survived forests became a forest stand within 10 years and only 1/10 were still alive after 40.
+Further, they found that shrubland was better adapted than forest while nearly half survived after 10 years and 1/3 still existed by 2017.

 Liu Tuo, head of the Desertification Control Office in the State Forestry Administration, believed that there are huge gaps in the country's efforts to reclaim the land that has become desert.
 By 2011, around 1.73 million km^{2} of land had become desert in China, of which 530,000 km^{2} was treatable.
 But, at the 2011 rate of treating 1,717 km^{2} per year, it would take 300 years to reclaim the land that had become desert.